Delegated Authentication Using a SAML Web Browser SSO Profile (v2)

 This article is one of a set that illustrates several abstract components defined in the IDPro Body of Knowledge article, “IAM Reference Architecture.”
-1 This particular article describes a common use case of a service (the relying party) that uses the authentication capability of an identity provider (IDP) via the Security Assertion Markup Language (SAML) standard.
-This article focuses on a specific method of web-based single sign-on.
+1 This particular article focuses on a specific method of web-based single sign-on via the common use case of a service (the relying party) that uses the authentication capability of an identity provider (IDP) via the Security Assertion Markup Language (SAML) standard.
+This method allows the RP to delegate the authentication function to the IDP.

 The SAML specification defines three different kinds of assertion statements; this article is only about the authentication assertion.